ranarag/ranarag.github.io/_posts/2016-08-28-endianness-of-your-pc.md

 twitter_text: "something related to networks"
 ---

-While studying networks for my job interviews I came across a two system calls namely
+While studying networks I came across a two system calls namely
 - ntoh(s/l)
 - hton(s/l)
 Both of the above are related to byte ordering done in the network layer